 What the RCR will do

-- Champion the case for progressive IT infrastructure to enable use of AI seamlessly within clinical practice
+- Continue to champion the case for progressive IT infrastructure so that AI can be used seamlessly within clinical practice

 - Work closely with NHSX, the Department of Health and Social Care (DHSC), NICE, Industry and the NHS national bodies to ensure that that developments in AI provide maximum benefit for both patients and clinicians